 'Graduates of the BSc in Forensic and Analytical Science at Huddersfield have gone on to work for police forces as forensic scientists or crime scene investigators, forensic science laboratories, analytical laboratories or for universities in a teaching capacity,' add Dr Bostock and Dr Williams.

 You could also work as a drug analyst, DNA analyst, fire investigator or forensic anthropologist.
 'Several of our graduates have gone on to work as DNA analysts in industry and some have also gone on to become forensic biologists and chemists,' says Dr Goodwin.
+‘Some get the research bug, while others decide that laboratory work is not for them and go into careers such as joining the civil service.’

 To impress potential employers, Dr Shepherd offers this advice: 'Be confident, well prepared and be ready to draw on your own work and educational experience to support your answers during the application and interview process.
 Anyone can have a particular skill but not everyone can back it up with evidence.'